Course Start Date

 Studentships ranging from 10% to 75% of tuition fees are awarded on merit-cum-means basis to a substantial number of selected students as per university rules.

-JGLS has entered into multiple MoUs and collaborations facilitate internships and placements for JGLS students and graduates.
+JGLS has entered into multiple MoUs and collaborations to facilitate internships and placements for JGLS students and graduates.
 JGLS also has extensive ties within government, businesses, and civil society, which are used to assist in placing our students and graduates.
 Our graduating students have opted for diverse careers in organizations ranging from law firms, corporates, senior counsels, think-tanks, start-ups, and public policy organizations, among others.

 A large number of students also chose to pursue higher studies abroad for which many partner universities of JGLS offered generous scholarships to the students.
 JGLS has MoUs and academic partnerships with International and top Indian law firms, including White & Case, Cyril Amarchand Mangaldas, Shardul Amarchand Mangaldas, AZB & Partners, FoxMandal Little, Luthra & Luthra Law Offices, Nishith Desai Associates, Economic Laws Practice, Khaitan & Co., Vaish Associates and Trilegal to facilitate internships and placements for students.